ncmreynolds/espBoilerplate/README.md

 If you omit "setOutputStream" there will be no output on a Stream.

+As of version 0.1.2 this library can automatically configure NTP (default server 'pool.ntp.org') using the https://ipapi.co/ geolocation API and set the internal clock correctly.
+This requires the device be internet connected to retrieve the time.
+You can also specify a time server and time zone, which must be in IANA format, see [this list](https://raw.githubusercontent.com/nayarsystems/posix_tz_db/master/zones.csv).

+You should see the [Espressif example](https://github.com/espressif/arduino-esp32/tree/master/libraries/ESP32/examples/Time) for how to manipulate/retrieve system time.

 ## Usage

 There are only a handful of methods to this library, it's supposed to be simple.